 Each House is governed by a House Council.
 Each House has a student and faculty representative to the Minerva Council, the body which oversees the overall direction and the policies which, in general, govern the Houses.
 However, each House is encouraged to develop its own unique character and spirit.
 Each House Council will be led by a House Council chair, or set of co-chairs.
 Other important positions include finance chair, communications chair, activities chair, and House Coordinator.
 Each House has a Minerva Mentor, who is an upperclass students who supplements the advising system by providing students with valuable, first-hand information on course selection, academic requirements, academic resources, as well as what it takes to be successful at Union.
 Many Houses have 'members at large' and have created unique positions as they develop the best governance structure for their particular House.

-Houses are given an annual budget of approximately $26,000 and the Council makes decisions on how best to spend the funds they are allocated to meet Minerva Goals:
+Houses are given a generous annual budget with which the Council makes decisions on how best to spend the funds they are allocated to meet Minerva Goals:

 - Enrich intellectual and cultural life outside the classroom